Wondering how to get better SEO as a photographer?

 Because of the way search engines (like Google) function – there were methods that once worked well to get rankings that have since been impacted by changes to their complex algorithms.

-A simple example of this is keyword stuffing.
 In the early days of websites and blogging, when search engines were in their infancy, you could put your keyword into a page 100 times and potentially get results.

 Today…not so much…